All Products

 Billing

-Cold data is billed based on its storage capacity in OSS.
-The charges are as follows.
+Cold data is billed based on the storage capacity that it uses in OSS.
+The following table lists the billing rates.

 Note